adamdelancey/ms3-tips/README.md

 3. My filter_tips function in app.py was not working successfully.
 The function was printing the correct category names from the database, but it wasn't loading the correct items properly.
     - *Having realised the problem must be on the front end, I realised that the issue was that I was using a different variable name in my filter_tips function compared to the tips function.
-I therefore then amended the loops on the HTML page to category, to match both variables, and it worked.*
+I therefore then amended the names of the loops on the HTML page to category, to match both variables, and it worked.*